CS-257-S22/team-project-g/README.md

 4. Team Back End:

     a.
-View CoreFunctions/retrieveDataFromDatabase.py --- this is originally a (and the only) function in retrievedata.py that reads from .csv files.
-It is now modified to retrieve data from the back end database and called in retrieveData.py
+View CoreFunctions/retrieveDataFromDatabase.py --- this features a main function "getDataCombination()" which is also in the local version of our website
     b.
+CoreFunctions/retrievedata.py is an intermediate function that switches between the local and online database based on settings.py
+    c.
 Run BasicFrontEnd.py to check if this function works --- it is indirectly called in our front end function.
-    c.
+    d.
 CoreFunctions/RetireveDataFromLocal.py is our original function that uses .csv files, it is now used for previous versions and tests only.

     d.
 Command to copy file:
     \copy covidData FROM 'us_simplified_cleaned.csv' DELIMITER ',' CSV